schil227/FantasticAdventuresOfDizzyFair/README.md

 **The Minecart Minigame: No Change** <a id="desc_no_minecart"></a>

  For what is probably the easiest way to game-over in this game, a small part of me actually enjoys the Minecart Minigame.
 It really adds a fast-paced splash of variety to the game which (once you 'git gud' at) is pretty great.
-Even though I had to play through this game like 4 times to test out this patch, every time I beat the minecart section, I felt that lovely dopamine kick.
+Even though I had to play through this game like ~~4~~ 5 times to test out this patch, every time I beat the minecart section, I felt that lovely dopamine kick.

 <p align="center">
   <img src="images/fair_minecart.gif" style="width:342px" alt="Minecart clip"/><br/>
   <i>White knuckle baby, YEAH!</i>
 </p>

 From a technical design standpoint, I don't see a lot of ways to improve it that wouldn't ruin the experience.
 Make it so you don't lose a life?
 Remove some of the enemies?
 Slow down the rifts that sever the tracks?
 Color-code the "correct" track?
 Make any exit lead to the end?
 I don't like any of these options.
-Fortunately it can be done very early in the game, so I would recommend going straight to it as completing it as possible.
+Fortunately it can be done very early in the game, so I would recommend going straight to it as completing it as soon as possible.

 There was a guy I went to college with, his name was Michael.
 He was a lanky, quite guy who grew up working on his father's farm.
 He was smart too - pursuing a degree in Mathematics and a minor in Computer Science.
-Anyways, we wound up working on a group project in class together, and I got to know him.
+Anyways, we wound up working together on a group project, and I got to know him.
 Turns out we both loved the Nintendo 64, and we would arrange to meet at the computer lab after hours to play some Perfect Dark many times.
 He didn't have many games with him - but one that he did, and seemed to cherish above the others, was his copy of *Star Wars Episode 1: Racer*.
 I had only a passing awareness of the game, having played it (poorly) at Target and writing it off as to difficult to bother.
 So one day, while I'm still finishing up some work in the lab, he arrives and he hooks the N64 up to the projector.
 While waiting for me, he pops in SWE1:Racer and starts playing.

 He was *amazing*.

 It invoked a certain feeling that I haven't felt in nearly a decade; that feeling of watching your older cousin beat Ocarina of Time.
 That feeling of being so inept at a task you couldn't being to figure out how to accomplish it - then watching a master do it with ease.
 Perhaps SWE1:Racer isn't that difficult, maybe I just didn't give it a fair try.
 But I don't think I ever will, since it would risk tarnishing the nice memory of the best pod-racer I knew.

-Anyways - I guess when I play this minecart mini-game, I feel *just a little* like Michael.
+Anyways - I guess when I play this Minecart Minigame, I feel *just a little* like Michael.

 **The Clouds: No Change** <a id="desc_no_clouds"></a>
 <p align="center">